Skip to content

 1. Support the organization’s mission, vision, strategic plan, and anti-racism goals by participating in activities and professional development opportunities.

-• Participate in staff meetings and, as needed, participate in workgroups or taskforces to assist with achieving the organization’s goals.
+• Participate in staff meetings, workgroups, or taskforces to assist with achieving the organization’s goals.

-• Implement the organization's strategic plans by embedding the goals into everyday work.
+• Assist Child Care Aware with implementing the organization’s strategic plans by embedding the goals into everyday work.

 • Participate in professional development activities to strengthen your understanding and skills around diversity, equity, inclusion, and anti-racism.

-• Demonstrated intercultural competency skills and experience working cross-culturally, with a commitment to being anti-racist and a commitment to incorporating principles of diversity, equity, and inclusion into your work
+• Demonstrated intercultural competency skills and experience working cross-culturally, with experience incorporating the principles of diversity, equity, and inclusion into your work

 Working Conditions